jamesko/Brainstorm/README.md

 ![](http://i.imgur.com/wuEHk5r.png?1)

-This app is built to make the process of brainstorming and idea sharing easier.
+Brainstormer is built to make the process of brainstorming and idea sharing easier.

 It leverages [React](https://github.com/facebook/react), [Flux](https://github.com/facebook/flux), and [Socket.io](https://github.com/Automattic/socket.io) to create a truly seamless user and collaborative experience.

-[Traditional brainstorming is broken.](https://hbr.org/2014/03/why-you-should-stop-brainstorming)
+[Traditional brainstorming is broken.](https://hbr.org/2014/03/why-you-should-stop-brainstorming) We anchor onto each others ideas stemming our own creative process, people with strong personalities tend to dominate the conversation, and overall it is just very inefficient.

 So we created a software solution for this problem.
 Introducing brainswarming: